Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 These tables with the proper binary values can be found in [Technical_dDocumentation](Documentation/Technical_Documentation.md).
 It will be listed under the Branch Control Unit section.

 **Back-to-Back Branches Edgecase:**
 One edge case that must also be considered, is the resolution of PCSrc when there are two branches one after the other.
 In this case, the way everything has been setup, PCSrc will be driven by two values.
-As such, once Verilog implementation begins, it must be ensured that the second table result takes precedence over the first IF the PCSrcPredE and PCSrcRes are NOT equal.
+As such, once Verilog implementation begins, it must be ensured that the second table result takes precedence over the first IF the PCSrcPredE and PCSrcResE are NOT equal.
 If they are equal, then the result of the first table should take precedence, as this means that the program should continue as if the prediction was correct.
 This is reflected in the tables in the DecodeRes result.

 ### **2. Branch Predictor Design:**
 This block has several components, being the GHR, the local branch predictors, and the BTB.
 It will also need multiplexers and decoders in order to retrieve the proper data as well.